 Scientists are constantly developing new drugs to treat disease.
 However, a drug cannot reach the market without rigorous testing.
 A lack of strict testing has caused many issues in the past.

 Since then, governments and medical authorities have changed the way drugs are tested and approved around the world.
-For example, drugs intended for human use cannot be approved by just animal testing alone.
+For example, drugs intended for human use cannot be approved based solely on animal testing.

 New drugs are developed all the time.
 There are three main factors taken into account when producing drugs: